WEDDINGS IN ITALY:

 Though some couples and their families will have the resources to fly the guests out and put them up in hotel, not all who desire a destination wedding will.
 (It is common, though by no means mandatory, that the family of the bride picks up the housing costs for the bridesmaids, while the family of the groom does the same for the groomsmen.)

 In any case, it is best to try to keep costs low enough so that no one in the wedding party is put in a bad position.
 If it seems like a destination wedding is going to be prohibitive to many of your closest friends (or any family), then perhaps you should be willing to compromise.
-In any case, planning your wedding in the “off-season” of the particular destination will save everyone money – not least of all yourself.
+In any case, planning your weddings in Italy in the “off-season” of the particular destination will save everyone money – not least of all yourself.

 Hotel and even flight discounts may often be found for large groups, so the couple and their families may want to coordinate the travel of the entire party, or direct everyone to the same travel agent or planner.